 the 100 Club

-If you make a monetary donation to Age UK Solihull either online, by telephone, by post or a donation of goods to one of our Charity Shops we will ask you to complete a Gift-Aid form if you are a UK Tax-Payer.
+If you make a monetary donation to Age UK Solihull either online, by telephone, by post or a donation of goods to one of our Charity Shops, we will ask you to complete a Gift-Aid form if you are a UK Tax-Payer.
 Completing this form boosts your donation by 25p for every pound worth of money or goods you donate.

+We will store information about the amount of your donation and any information you provide, such as where you would like the donation directed, for no longer than 6 years from the date of your last donation.

 How we store your information

-Information we take from you will be held securely on Age UK Solihull’s database, Charitylog which can only be accessed by relevant Age UK Solihull employees and volunteers.
+Information we take from you will be held securely on Age UK Solihull’s database, Charitylog, which can only be accessed by relevant Age UK Solihull employees and volunteers.

 Your personal details will be removed from our database if you opt-out and/or ask for your personal details to be erased.
 We will also delete your personal information if we have been informed you no longer live at the address we hold for you and we have been unable to make contact through the personal information you have provided us with or if we are informed that you are deceased.
 You have the right to expect your personal information to be accurate.
 You have the right to ask for certain personal data to be erased.
 You have the right to withdraw your consent or opt-out at any time.